Snowflake-Labs/terraform-provider-snowflake/docs/resources/schema_grant.md

 - `enable_multiple_grants` (Boolean) When this is set to true, multiple grants of the same type can be created.
 This will cause Terraform to not revoke grants applied to roles and objects outside Terraform.
 - `on_all` (Boolean) When this is set to true, apply this grant on all schemas in the given database.
 The schema_name and shares fields must be unset in order to use on_all.
 Cannot be used together with on_future.
 - `on_future` (Boolean) When this is set to true, apply this grant on all future schemas in the given database.
 The schema_name and shares fields must be unset in order to use on_future.
 Cannot be used together with on_all.
 - `privilege` (String) The privilege to grant on the current or future schema.
 Note that if "OWNERSHIP" is specified, ensure that the role that terraform is using is granted access.
-To grant all privileges, use the value `ALL PRIVILEGES`.
+To grant all privileges, use the value `ALL PRIVILEGES`
 - `revert_ownership_to_role_name` (String) The name of the role to revert ownership to on destroy.
-Has no effect unless `privilege` is set to `OWNERSHIP`.
+Has no effect unless `privilege` is set to `OWNERSHIP`
 - `roles` (Set of String) Grants privilege to these roles.
 - `schema_name` (String) The name of the schema on which to grant privileges.
 - `shares` (Set of String) Grants privilege to these shares (only valid if on_future and on_all are unset).